rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 # Functions
 In Go even functions can be receivers and can have methods.
 This can be used to enhance function with simple decorators.
-They can be used for example for logging errors or execution time.
-Following simple example explains usage of functions as receiver types.
+They can be used for example for logging errors or measuring execution time.
+The following,
+simple example explains usage of functions as receiver types.

 ```go